 Cutting back a palm tree will not make it grow faster.
 This myth has caused gardeners to do extensive palm tree pruning that doesn’t help and can hurt the tree.
 Pruning palm plants, like any plant pruning, must be undertaken carefully.
 If you want to know how and when to prune a palm tree to make it stronger and healthier, read on.

 Some experts recommend avoiding all palm tree pruning, but most suggest you avoid cutting too much or too often.
 When should you think about pruning palm plants?

 Think about cutting back a palm tree if you notice dead or dying fronds.
-Removing these fronds by pruning palm plants not only prevents breakage damage, it also eliminates nesting places for rats, scorpions and other pests.
+Removing these fronds by pruning palm plants not only prevents breakage damage, but also eliminates nesting places for rats, scorpions, and other pests.

 Another good reason to start trimming a palm tree is when it has become a fire hazard or visual hazard in your yard.
 If it blocks the views from your driveway or sidewalk, you’ll have to start palm tree pruning.